bentoml/BentoML/docs/source/tutorial.rst

 .. note::

-   Even though the service definition code uses model ``iris_clf:latest``, the ``latest`` version can be resolved with local model store to find the exact model version during the ``bentoml build`` process.
+   The build process resolves ``iris_clf:latest`` and packages the latest version of the ``iris_clf`` model in the model store to ensure the same version of the model gets deployed every time.

-   This model is then bundled into the Bento, which makes sure this Bento is always using this exact model version, wherever it is deployed.

 Bento is the unit of deployment in BentoML, one of the most important artifacts to keep